derekrsargent/react-native-progress-circle-gradient/README.md

 [![Version](https://img.shields.io/npm/v/react-native-progress-circle-gradient.svg)](https://www.npmjs.com/package/react-native-progress-circle-gradient)
 [![npm](https://img.shields.io/npm/dt/react-native-progress-circle-gradient.svg)](https://www.npmjs.com/package/react-native-progress-circle-gradient)

-An animated progress circle with an angular gradient.
-The differentiator between this package and other React Native animated circular progress charts with a gradient is that the start color can be different than the stop color.
+An animated progress circle with an angular gradient using _react-native-skia_.
+The **differentiator** between this package and other React Native animated circular progress charts with a gradient is that the start color can be different than the stop color.

 This package has only 2 dependencies (_@shopify/react-native-skia_ and _color-interpolate_).
-It has 0 peer dependencies and so does **not** require _react-native-reanimated_ to also be installed, linked and configured for your project.
+It has 0 peer dependencies and so does **not** require _react-native-reanimated_ or _react-native-svg to also be installed, linked or configured for your project.

 This project is inspired by this [YouTube](https://www.youtube.com/watch?v=7SCzL-XnfUU) tutorial.